Ask-Jennie/ask-jennie/tutorials/Uploading-Angular-UI-Module.md

 # Uploading-Angular-UI-Module.md

+Using Jennie package developers can upload UI module as Angular component to server.
+Later these modules can be reused.

 ## Steps to upload

-- Check if your component is working properly and is independent of other project component.
+- **Working Of Component** : Check if your component is working properly and is independent of other project component.

-- If possible make @Input & @Output tags are properly used to make the component modular.
+- **Proper Use of @Input and @Output Variables** : If possible make sure variables and events are exposed using [@Input](https://angular.io/api/core/Input) & [@Output](https://angular.io/api/core/Output) tags are properly used to make the component modular.
 - Take a screenshot of component and keep it inside component page.
 - Open terminal and navigate to component i.e. `src/app/<component-name>`
 - Upload Component to Server using jennie

 ```bash